 ¡VIVA!
 Newsletter, is a magazine created by the Latina Leadership Network LLN for Cuesta College Community.

 Prevent Seasonal Flu

 The best way to prevent seasonal flu is to get vaccinated every year.
 This page has resources to help answer your questions about the flu vaccine.https://www.cdc.gov/flu/prevent/index.html

 Due to COVID-19 and current shelter in place orders, Student Health Services is temporarily closed for in-person appointments and has a process to serve you remotely.

 Visit The Center website if you need information about STI testing, Birth Control, Plan B, Condoms and more.
-They have suspended in-clinic services as well as on-site service at Cuesta College.
 Patients must call ahead to be triaged and directed regarding the process.
 SLO (805) 544-2478// AG (805) 489-4026

 Public Health Clinic in Paso Robles is still open to see patients for essential services.
 They're open Monday- Friday 8-5 pm.
 You can call their phone line at (805) 237-3050.

 Taking Control of Your Health: Women's Experience in Healthcare